kieranheg/harry-potter-kata/README.md

 For example, how much does this basket of books cost?

-2 copies of the 1st book
-2 copies of the 2nd book
-2 copies of the 3rd book
-1 copy of the 4th book
-1 copy of the 5th book
+2 copies of the 1st book, 2 copies of the 2nd book, 2 copies of the 3rd book, 1 copy of the 4th book, 1 copy of the 5th book.

 Answer: 51.60 EUR